WISDEM/WEIS/docs/weis_outputs.rst

 RAFT-based Optimization
 ^^^^^^^^^^^^^^^^^^^^^^^

-For optimizations using the RAFT (Ranging And Fatigue Tool) module instead of OpenFAST:
+For optimizations using the RAFT (Response Amplitudes of Floating Turbines) module instead of OpenFAST:

     * raft/raft_designs/
-        * This directory contains RAFT time series outputs and design information, available in both pickle (.p) and YAML (.yaml) formats.
-These files provide computationally efficient approximations of turbine dynamics and loads for optimization purposes.
+        * This directory contains RAFT design information, available in both pickle (.p) and YAML (.yaml) formats.